rclone/rclone/docs/content/flags.md

       --header-upload stringArray            Set HTTP header for upload transactions --ignore-case                          Ignore case in filters (case insensitive) --ignore-case-sync                     Ignore case when synchronizing
-      --ignore-checksum                      Skip post copy check of checksums.
-      --ignore-errors                        delete even if there are I/O errors --ignore-existing                      Skip all files that exist on destination --ignore-size                          Ignore size when skipping use mod-time or checksum.
-  -I, --ignore-times                         Don't skip files that match size and time - transfer all files
-      --immutable                            Do not modify files.
-Fail if existing files have been modified.
-      --include stringArray                  Include files matching pattern
+      --ignore-checksum                      Skip post copy check of checksums --ignore-errors                        delete even if there are I/O errors --ignore-existing                      Skip all files that exist on destination --ignore-size                          Ignore size when skipping use mod-time or checksum -I, --ignore-times                         Don't skip files that match size and time - transfer all files --immutable                            Do not modify files, fail if existing files have been modified --include stringArray                  Include files matching pattern
       --include-from stringArray             Read include patterns from file (use - to read from stdin) -i, --interactive                          Enable interactive mode